Friar Mark Hamilton: Gilbert Hamilton's oration

-The final section of the manuscript text is the "Oratio Gilberti Hammiltoune in funera Roberti Brus Regis" - supposed to be a translation of a Latin prayer Gilbert Hamilton said at the funeral of Robert the Bruce at Dunfermline Abbey in 1329, which includes this phrase;quhill that his life in erd may lest with hart & mynd constant, The rycht of Scotland ay for to defend with manheid invinciable, his body evir for to spend for Scotlandis common weill, The charge of weris, ay for to failye withe all kind of jeappedry; Lat nevir his saull thoall pane nor pyne in hell nor purgatorie bot with the most nobill kings in hevin to ring.(modernised)While that his [King Robert's] life on Earth may last with heart & mind constant, The right of Scotland always to defend with invincible courage, his body ever to reserve for Scotland's commonwealth, The duty of war, ever to engage in all kinds warlike hazard.
+The final section of the manuscript text is the "Oratio Gilberti Hammiltoune in funera Roberti Brus Regis" - supposed to be a translation of a Latin prayer Gilbert Hamilton said at the funeral of Robert the Bruce at Dunfermline Abbey in 1329, which includes this phrase;quhill that his life in erd may lest with hart & mynd constant, The rycht of Scotland ay for to defend with manheid invinciable, his body evir for to spend for Scotlandis common weill, The charge of weris, ay for to failye withe all kind of jeappedry; Lat nevir his saull thoall pane nor pyne in hell nor purgatorie bot with the most nobill kings in hevin to ring.(modernised)While that his [King Robert's] life on Earth may last with heart & mind constant, The right of Scotland always to defend with invincible courage, his body ever to reserve for Scotland's commonwealth, The duty of war, ever to engage in all kinds of warlike hazardry.
 Let never his soul suffer pain or pine away in Hell or purgatory, but with the most noble kings in Heaven to reign.

 By these lines, Friar Mark may have meant that the Hamiltons were bound by memory of King Robert to fight and sue for peace on behalf of the Scottish people, the common weil or "common wealth".
 It is unlikely that this prayer was in reality said at the king's funeral.